Pendarvis Williams

-Pendarvis Williams (born November 13, 1991) is an American basketball player for the Proger Chieti of the Italian Serie A2.
+Pendarvis Lafayette Akim Williams (born November 13, 1991) is an American basketball player for the BCH Knights of The League.
 He played college basketball for Norfolk State University, where in the 2012–13 season he was named an honorable mention All-American.

 Early life and college career

 Williams, a 6'6" guard from Philadelphia, committed to Norfolk State where as a sophomore, he scored 20 points in the Spartans' 86–84 upset of number 2 seed Missouri in the 2012 NCAA Tournament.
 As a junior, after the loss of All-American Kyle O'Quinn, the Spartans were not expected to contend for the Mid-Eastern Athletic Conference championship.
 But Williams stepped up his performance, averaging 14.3 points and 4.3 rebounds per game.
 He led the Spartans to a 16–0 record and won conference Player of the Year honors.
 At the end of the season, Williams was named HBCU Player of the Year and an AP honorable mention All-American.